-Some of the most beautiful beaches on the North shore include Ke ‘Iki Beach, Sunset Beach, Waimea Bay, and Shark’s Cove.
-Laniakea Beach, appropriately nicknamed Turtle Beach, is a great place to stop and admire honu (Hawaiian Sea Turtles).
+Some of the most beautiful beaches on the North Shore include Ke ‘Iki Beach, Sunset Beach, Waimea Bay, and Shark’s Cove.
+Laniakea Beach, nicknamed Turtle Beach, is a great place to stop and admire honu (Hawaiian Sea Turtles).

 The North Shore also boasts some “ono grindz” (good eats in Hawaiian Pidgin)!
 Giovanni’s Shrimp Truck is a local favorite- the classic garlic shrimp scampi is always my pick.

 For some much lighter fare, check out Matsumoto’s Shave Ice.
-Shave Ice is a local dessert made of ice shavings and flavored syrup, sometimes with the addition of ice cream or Japanese Azuki beans.
+Shave Ice is a local dessert made of ice shavings and flavored syrup, sometimes with ice cream or Japanese Azuki beans.
 Super refreshing for a hot day under the Hawaiian sun!

 If you don’t want the stress of driving during your Hawaiian vacation, look into this highly-rated North Shore Circle Island Adventure tour with many stops along the east side of Oahu and the North Shore.
 Circle island tours are a great way to see the entire island in a short amount of time.